SVG360: Editable Multiview Vector Graphics from a Single SVG: Experiments

 \subsection{Implementation Details}

+We evaluate all multiview methods on the same benchmark of 200 input SVG examples.
+For each example, we use the same 51-view yaw-pitch camera grid, matching the viewpoint setting available in Adobe Turntable.
+Adobe Turntable outputs are manually exported from its interface, while \method{} and the related multiview baselines are evaluated on rendered views aligned to this grid whenever possible.

-For the 3D generation stage, we employ the TRELLIS-image-large model to generate multi-view rasterizations from the input SVG.
-To harmonize the rendered appearance, lightweight LoRA adapter is trained to adapt FLUX.1-dev to SVG-style appearance, following standard PEFT settings (rank=32).
-The text encoder is frozen, and the adapter is trained for 1,000 steps.
-All experiments are conducted on a single NVIDIA A100-80GB PCIe GPU.
+For the 3D generation stage, we employ the TRELLIS-image-large model to generate multiview rasterizations from the input SVG.
+Our method and the open-source baselines are evaluated on a single NVIDIA A100-80GB PCIe GPU, while Adobe Turntable is evaluated through its cloud-based interface.